pypa/packaging.python.org/source/tutorials/installing-packages.rst

         py -m pip install --user SomeProject

-For more information see the `User Installs
+For more information, see the `User Installs
 <https://pip.pypa.io/en/latest/user_guide/#user-installs>`_ section
 from the pip docs.

-Note that the ``--user`` flag has no effect when inside a virtual environment
-- all installation commands will affect the virtual environment.
+Note that the ``--user`` flag has no effect when inside a virtual environment – all installation commands will affect the virtual environment.

 If ``SomeProject`` defines any command-line scripts or console entry points, ``--user`` will cause them to be installed inside the `user base`_'s binary